 ☞ READ MORE: French Culture: 50+ facts and tidbits from France

 Je ne sais quoi literally translates into “I don’t know what”.
-So it can be used in a sentence like:
+But French people tend to use it one of two situations, as follows:

-Here it is described as a thing, a particular characteristic that the speaker is not sure what, that is different and/or missing.
+Here it is described as a thing that is a noun, compared to a verb in the first example.
+It is a particular characteristic/object that the speaker is not sure what, that is different and/or missing.

 ☞ READ MORE: The French Controversy: Who pours the wine?